-D. Certificate Whitelisting
+E. Certificate Whitelisting

 The basic concept of certificate whitelists is well-known.
 The underlying idea is to enumerate explicitly all authorized certificates.
 A certificate is validated successfully only if it is contained in the certificate whitelist.
-The whitelist may contain the certificates directly, or reference the certificates by their serial number and issuer, by the certificate fingerprint, or by the public key.
+The whitelist may contain the certificates directly, or reference the certificates by their serial number, and issuer, by the certificate fingerprint, or by the public key.
 The latter avoids issuing a new whitelist, when a certificate is updated.

-Such a certificate whitelist can be considered and used also as an access control list that contains the certificates of all authorized subjects.
-Without using specific certificate extensions, the different operations cannot be distinguished, however.
+Such a certificate whitelist can be considered, and used also as an access control list that contains the certificates of all authorized subjects.
+Without using specific certificate extensions to encode different types of access, the different operations cannot be distinguished directly, however.
+Different certificate whitelists would have to be defined for different types of access.
 The configuration of the set of trusted root certificates is also a form of certificate whitelists.
-It is known to check whether the certificate of a communication peer is included in a certificate whitelist [13].
-Also, the Microsoft Digital Rights Management License Protocol is using a certificate whitelists [14].
+It is known to check whether the certificate of a communication peer is included in a certificate whitelist [20].
+Also, the Microsoft Digital Rights Management License Protocol is using a certificate whitelists [21].